getgauge/docs.gauge.org/getting_started/create-test-project.rst

 :vscode:`Creating a Testing Project in VS Code`
 -----------------------------------------------

-Gauge projects can be created and executed in Visual studio code using the Gauge extension for VSCode.
+Gauge projects can be created and executed in Visual Studio Code using the Gauge extension for Visual Studio Code.

 .. cssclass:: csharp dynamic-content

-      In this guide, you'll be able to learn how to add a sample CSharp testing project in VSCode
+      In this guide, you'll be able to learn how to add a sample C# testing project in Visual Studio Code

 .. cssclass:: java dynamic-content

-      In this guide, you'll be able to learn how to add a sample Java testing project in VSCode
+      In this guide, you'll be able to learn how to add a sample Java testing project in Visual Studio Code

 .. cssclass:: javascript dynamic-content

-      In this guide, you'll be able to learn how to add a sample Javascript testing project in VSCode
+      In this guide, you'll be able to learn how to add a sample Javascript testing project in Visual Studio Code

 .. cssclass:: python dynamic-content

-      In this guide, you'll be able to learn how to add a sample Python testing project in VSCode
+      In this guide, you'll be able to learn how to add a sample Python testing project in Visual Studio Code

 .. cssclass:: ruby dynamic-content

-      In this guide, you'll be able to learn how to add a sample Ruby testing project in VSCode
+      In this guide, you'll be able to learn how to add a sample Ruby testing project in Visual Studio Code

 Step 1